-As a sample application of the IIA, consider Dyson's Brownian model with q=1.
+As a sample application of the IIA, consider Dyson's Brownian model with q = 1.
 From Eq.
-(12) the statistical behavior of this model is clearly equivalent to that in which particles interact only with their nearest neighbors through an effective pair potential given by
+(12), the statistical behavior of this model is clearly equivalent to that in which particles interact only with their nearest neighbors through an effective pair potential given by

-$$v{\text{eff}}(r) = -\ln(r) + \frac{(1+\beta)}{\beta}r + C,$$ (17)
+$$v{\rm eff}(r) = -\ln(r) + \frac{(1+\beta)}{\beta}r + C.$$ (17)

 In Eq.
-(17), the first term represents the repulsive force between adjacent particles while the second takes into account the effect of the average pressure force on the ends of the interval of length r due to the particles which are outside of the interval.
-The statistical behavior of Dyson's Brownian model with nearest-neighbor interactions in the IIA is given by
+(17), the first term represents the repulsive force between adjacent particles, while the second takes into account the effect of the average force on the ends of the interval of length r due to the particles which are outside the interval.
+In the IIA, the statistical behavior of Dyson's Brownian motion model with nearest-neighbor interactions is given by